How #TakeCarePHL Came To Be

 Take Care PHL: Supporting Each Other, Wherever We Work

-Wherever people are working—in office cubicles, masked and socially distanced, in classrooms or hospitals or from a Zoom screen in their kitchens, they are vulnerable to the personal and communal traumas of this past year.
+Wherever people are working—in office cubicles, in classrooms or hospitals or from a Zoom screen in their kitchens, they are vulnerable to the personal and communal traumas of those around them.
 When we support those who care for others, we also bolster those workers’ parents, children and friends.

 We knit a stronger community.
 We #TakeCarePHL.